The 10 Femal Founders to follow in 2020

 Here’s the list of the 10 Female Founders to follow in 2020.

-The order of the female founders is random and doesn’t want to be a ranking.
+The order is random and is not ranking.

 Sonia, 39, after an international experience as Business Development Manager in Sinclair Pharmaceuticals ltd, founded in 2011 her first company, Claride Pharma SA, R&D company for prescription food supplements.
 In 2018 she founded Aileens Pharma with the goal of providing effective, innovative and safe treatment for the main inflammatory skin diseases.
 The biotech compound covered by an international patent involves the use of microorganisms.
 The first pathology under study is atopic dermatitis which is medically- treated, mainly corticosteroids, which are not free of side effects.
 Aileens Pharma has received an investment from two Italian VCs, Panakes and Invitalia, thanks to which it has developed some formulations under registration as medical devices.
 A pediatric clinical trial for the treatment of atopic dermatitis is ongoing.
 This disease involves more than 400 million patients (90% pediatric) in the world with an increasing turnover of more than 5.5 bln per year.